yoda-vid/texttrix/readme-src.txt

 for details on how to write your own plug-in for Text Trix!

 Troubleshooting:
--Text Trix has been tested on Windows XP/Vista (Sun Java 6u10-b24), Fedora 9 and Ubuntu 8.04 (OpenJDK 6), and MacOS X 10.5 (Java 5).
+-Text Trix has been tested on Windows XP/Vista (Sun Java 6 Update 14), Fedora 9 and Ubuntu 8.04 (OpenJDK 6), and MacOS X 10.6 (Java 6).
 If you've tested it on another platform, please let us know about your experience.
 -See "readme.txt" for information on running Text Trix